Guild Information

 A pattern is handed out for the Block-of-the-Quarter.
 Make as many blocks as suits you and bring them to the following meeting.
 For as many blocks as you make, your name will go into a hat to be drawn to win all the blocks at the end of each quarter.

-Challenge Quilts Laural Hoppes
+Challenge Quilts Mary Hattick

-Charity Quilts Ann Seymoure
+Charity Quilts-Safe Passage Ann Seymoure

 Charitable contributions of hand made quilts made by members are donated to the Safe Passage on a monthly basis.

-Historian
+Historian Cheryl Ross

 Duties shall include maintenance of copies of all newsletters and minutes of meetings, library materials, records, and any other material of present or future historical interest to CSQG.
 An inventory of CSQG property will be maintained.
 The Chairperson will keep records of activities and transfer to successor.